 The Workshop participants will learn statistical and data science methods to handle the enormously complex biomedical and cyber science data, and help them develop analytical thinking, statistical reasoning, communication skills and creativity.

 The workshop will be in the form of specific research overviews and lectures provided by leading experts who have done prominent work in the respective topic areas.
 At the end of each of the two days, a panel discussion will be held, led by an expert panelist and all speakers of the day, for assimilating the various topics presented on the day and for addressing questions and comments from the audience.

 The workshop is financially supported by the National Science Foundation, the AU Office of Senior Vice President for Research and the AU School of Computer and Cyber Sciences, and co-sponsored by the American Statistical Association Georgia Chapter, the Institute of Mathematical Statistics, the Caucus for Women in Statistics, the Joint Committee on Women in Mathematical Sciences, the Statistical and Applied Mathematical Sciences Institute and Southern Regional Council on Statistics.

-We will be able to support approximately 15 undergraduate and graduate students to attend the workshop and to either present posters or to give five-minute oral presentations on their respective research closely related to the theme of this workshop.
-Students should apply for the travel award by the extended deadline of March 2, 2020 at Travel Award.
-Students and new researchers seeking financial support to attend this workshop are also strongly encouraged to apply for IMS Travel Award at https://imstat.org/ims-awards/.
-The deadline for IMS Travel Award is February 1st.
+We will be able to support approximately 15 undergraduate and graduate students to attend the workshop and to present posters on their respective research closely related to the theme of this workshop.
+Those seeking financial support to attend the workshop are also encouraged to apply for the IMS Travel Award.